dmackerman/modus-website-static/_content/2-blog/2013-10-23-4-ways-to-stay-ahead-of-failure-with-agile-product-management.md

 ---
+authors:
-author: steve
+  - steve
+  - jay
 comments: true
+title: >
-title: 4 Ways to Stay Ahead of Failure with Agile Product Management
+  4 Ways to Stay Ahead of Failure with
+  Agile Product Management
 categories:
   - Industry
+picture: ""
 ---

 Any type of software development methodology such as **Agile** or **LEAN** is just that: a methodology.
 Implementing that into an effective process for a development team in the real world can often be challenging.
 This article explores four real world challenges that frequently prevent teams from being effective with Agile: